Dasarro/AI-Genetic-Algorithm/readme.md

 |50|2432|9332|6388|1800|100%|
 |75|4452|9334|6803|1476|100%|

 Low tournament size leads to lower survivability.
-This is because there is lower chance of  drawing a specific specimen into the tournament.
+This is because there is a lower chance of  drawing a specific specimen into the tournament.
 The bigger the tournament size, the greater survivability.
 However, it has a downside – with bigger tournament size, the population is becoming very homogenous really fast.
 It means that mutation will be the main source of upgrades, which is not good - evolution should mainly consist of crossovers.
 To preserve a good survivability with diverse population and taking average fitness score into consideration, **tournament size of 4 was chosen as the best**.
 Roulette wheel selection is visibly worse than tournament selection and it has really bad survivability, which leads to losing the best specimens, so population average fitness may regress.

 ## Population